jeffamaxey/djangokube/README.md

 # Demo

-See the app deployed on Google Cloud Platform: http://35.188.115.96 Log in with your Google account to see the dashboard
+See the app deployed on Google Cloud Platform: http://35.188.115.96

+Log in with your Google account to see the dashboard.

 # Run